 It is very rare for someone to be able to rely on willpower alone to get through withdrawal.
 No matter how badly they want to stop using, an addiction is a powerful force.
 Drug detox is often an essential part of recovery because of the way it treats withdrawal symptoms.

 Patients will generally undergo different types of drug detoxification treatments.
 Many believe that medical detox is necessary because the patient can take medications to help with their symptoms.
 For patients who are addicted to opiates, opioids or alcohol, they may require medication-assisted treatment or Opioid Replacement Therapies (ORTs).
 They may also be prescribed various holistic treatments, such as dietary changes and exercise.

 When it is done in the right way, patients may experience less severe withdrawals.
 Some people even report that a few of the expected symptoms do not show up at all.
 Detoxing can also help people avoid some of the complications that can come with the withdrawal process.

 Many people fail to get started with drug addiction recovery because they are afraid of withdrawal symptoms.
 While this is very common, we want to assure you that there is nothing to fear.
 With the right support and treatment, you or your loved one can successfully get through withdrawal.

-At The Evergreen at Northpoint, we can provide you with the support you need.
+At Northpoint the Evergreen, we can provide you with the support you need.
 We can refer you to an excellent program for drug detox.
 If you are in need of Vivitrol services (for opioid or alcohol addiction), we can help you with that.
 Afterwards, we will be happy to assist you as you continue working toward your recovery goals through drug rehab.

 Do you have additional questions about drug withdrawal?
 Please let us know by contacting us today.